fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlElasticPool.md

 # New-AzureRmSqlElasticPool

 ## SYNOPSIS
-Creates an elastic database pool for a nextref_database.
+Creates an elastic database pool for a SQL Database.

 ## SYNTAX